Martin compactifications of affine buildings: Introduction

 Each harmonic measure is attached to a well-defined special vertex in the building and, roughly speaking, is characterized by the fact that it is the most symmetric probability measure on $\Omega$ with respect to the vertex (see \cite[Chapter 7]{park} and Section \ref{ss - harm meas}).
-Noting that each stratum at infinity, being an affine building, can carry its own harmonic measures on its own maximal boundary, the following result, which we prove in Theorem \ref{thm:5}, makes sense. \begin{main_theorem} Let $\scrX$ be a thick regular locally finite affine building.
-The closure of the collection of harmonic measures on $\scrX$ in the space of probability measures $\calP(\Omega)$ on the maximal boundary $\Omega$ endowed with the weak-$*$ topology is $\Aut(\scrX)$-equivariantly isomorphic to the fa\c cade or to the combinatorial compactification of $\scrX$.
+Noting that each stratum at infinity, being an affine building, can carry its own harmonic measures on its own maximal boundary, the following result, which we prove in Theorem \ref{thm:3}, makes sense. \begin{main_theorem} Let $\scrX$ be a thick regular locally finite affine building.
+The closure of the collection of harmonic measures on $\scrX$ in the space of probability measures $\calP(\Omega)$ on the maximal boundary $\Omega$ endowed with the weak-$*$ topology is $\Aut(\scrX)$-equivariantly isomorphic to the polyhedral or to the combinatorial compactification of $\scrX$.
 More precisely, the maximal boundary of each affine building at infinity, or stratum, can be seen as a residue in $\Omega$ and any cluster value of any unbounded sequence of harmonic measures in $\scrX$ is a harmonic measure on a well-defined stratum. \end{main_theorem} Let us roughly sum up this part of the paper: affine buildings provide a suitable framework to generalize to higher dimensions the classical study of harmonic measures on infinite graphs (since the set of initial harmonic measures has a strong geometric structure related with Lie theory).
-The resulting measures at infinity are again harmonic measures for smaller affine buildings in the boundary, and therefore an analogous geometric structure at infinity is preserved.
+The resulting measures at infinity are again harmonic measures for smaller affine buildings in the boundary, and therefore provide an analogous geometric structure at infinity.
+We emphasize that in our purely geometric context, we cannot use the interpretation of maximal boundaries in terms of maximal flag varieties, and the related fibrations from the maximal flag variety to a flag variety associated with a non-minimal parabolic subgroup.
+Instead of this, we have to investigate geometrically sets of residues of a given type and interpret them as maximal boundaries of smaller affine buildings (at infinity).
+We also need to prove a disintegration formula for harmonic measures in this context which can be seen as measure-theoretic substitutes for maps between flag varieties.